 Nothing ever happens to the washer.
 You start the machine and return later to gather your laundry and hang.
 One day, though, you notice a puddle on the floor.
-A dreaded thought comes to mind – the money you pay for service and repair.
+A dreaded thought comes to mind – the money you pay for service and appliance repair.
 Before you do anything drastic, know that most leaking problems are easy to fix.

 It does not matter if your washing machine is front-load or top-load.
 Many of the causes of water leaks are the same.
 In principle, the way to take care of this problem is to find the source of the leak and make the necessary repairs.